Heterogeneous Distributed Lag Models to Estimate Personalized Effects of Maternal Exposures to Air Pollution: Introduction

 \section{Introduction}

 A growing body of research has found maternal exposure to environmental chemicals during pregnancy to be associated with changes in children’s birth and health outcomes.
-Detrimental outcomes linked to increased exposure include decreased birth weight \citep{Bell2007AmbientMassachusetts}, increased risk of preterm birth \citep{Stieb2012}, increased risk of asthma \citep{Lee2017,Bose2017PrenatalSex}, and altered neurological outcomes \citep{Chiu2016PrenatalManuscript}, among others \citep{Sram2005AmbientLiterature}.
+Detrimental outcomes linked to increased environmental exposures include decreased birth weight \citep{Bell2007AmbientMassachusetts}, increased risk of preterm birth \citep{Stieb2012}, increased risk of asthma \citep{Lee2017,Bose2017PrenatalSex}, and altered neurological outcomes \citep{Chiu2016PrenatalAssociations}, among others \citep{Sram2005AmbientLiterature}.
 Recently, research has focused on determining the time periods during fetal development, or critical windows of susceptibility, when increased exposure can alter future health outcomes.
-Identification of critical windows gives insight into how biological processes involved in development may be impacted by exposure to environmental chemicals \citep{Wright2017EnvironmentHealth}.
+Identification of critical windows gives insight into how biological processes involved in fetal development may be impacted by exposure to environmental chemicals \citep{Wright2017EnvironmentHealth}.
 However, exposure effects, including critical window timing and effect magnitude, are likely to vary across a population.
 Effect heterogeneity may be governed by biological (e.g., sex of child), socioeconomic (e.g., maternal income), or other non-chemical environmental factors (e.g., neighborhood characteristics).
-Estimating individualized exposure effects will better inform precision environmental health interventions.
-Furthermore, this brings attention to vulnerable populations, which the Environmental Protection Agency (EPA) is required to protect through the 2016 update to the Toxic Substances Control Act \citep{Krimsky2017TheAct}.